 Principles

-The measuring equipment shall provide sufficient information to the operator to complete all sections of the standard Rig Report, provided for by the helicopter operators.
+The measuring equipment shall provide sufficient information to the operator to complete all sections of the standard Rig Report supplied by the helicopter operators.

-Measuring equipment sensors for helideck movement, wind and weather data shall be located in optimum positions in order to provide relevant information relating to the helideck.
+The measuring equipment sensors for helideck movement, wind and weather data shall be located in optimum positions to provide relevant information about the helideck.

 All information shall be numerically displayed in relevant locations on the vessel or rig for easy communication with helicopters in flight and the helicopter land base